Giordano Bruno: In music

-The album Numen Lumen (2011) by neofolk group Hautville tracks Bruno's lyrics and is dedicated to the philosopher.

-In 2014 the Italian composer Francesco Filidei wrote an opera, based on a libretto by Stefano Busellato, titled Giordano Bruno.
+The Italian composer Francesco Filidei wrote an opera, based on a libretto by Stefano Busellato, titled Giordano Bruno.
 The premiere took place on 12 September 2015 at the Casa da Música in Porto, Portugal.

 The 2016 song "Roman Sky" by heavy metal band Avenged Sevenfold focuses on the death of Bruno.

-Bruno is the central character in Roger Doyle’s Heresy - an electronic opera (2017).
+Bruno is the central character in Roger Doyle's Heresy – an electronic opera (2017).

+In television

+Chumlee tracking down a first edition copy of a book by Bruno in Rome is a part of a season 17 episode of the American TV series Pawn Stars.

+The Doctor Who serial The Ribos Operation (1978) features a character named "Binro the Heretic", who was ostracised by his people for claiming the stars were not ice crystals, but other suns.
+The BBC has explicitly drawn a connection between the two.

 Legacy

 Giordano Bruno Foundation

 The Giordano Bruno Foundation (German: Giordano-Bruno-Stiftung) is a non-profit foundation based in Germany that pursues the "Support of Evolutionary Humanism".
 It was founded by entrepreneur Herbert Steffen in 2004.
 The Giordano Bruno Foundation is critical of religious fundamentalism and nationalism.

 Giordano Bruno Memorial Award

-The SETI League makes an annual award honoring the memory of Giordano Bruno to a deserving person or persons who have made a significant contribution to the practice of SETI (the search for extraterrestrial intelligence).
+The SETI League makes an annual award honouring the memory of Giordano Bruno to a deserving person or persons who have made a significant contribution to the practice of SETI (the search for extraterrestrial intelligence).
 The award was proposed by sociologist Donald Tarter in 1995 on the 395th anniversary of Bruno's death.
 The trophy presented is called a Bruno.